The Birth of a Nation (2016 film): Plot

-When Elizabeth Turner, Benjamin's wife, notices that Nat has basic reading skills, she starts to teach him reading, hoping that he can be helpful in the household with his knowledge.
-Most of her lessons center around the Bible.
-Elizabeth even goes so far as to have Nat read Scripture during church gatherings.
-But shortly before Benjamin dies, presumably of tuberculosis, he orders his wife to stop teaching Nat and send him to work as a farmhand.

-Now an adult, Nat is still picking cotton, but he also preaches and reads Scripture for his fellow slaves on the plantation.
+Elizabeth Turner, Benjamin's wife, discovers Nat's basic reading skills and begins teaching him, primarily using the Bible.
+She even arranges for Nat to read Scripture during church gatherings.
+However, shortly before Benjamin's presumed death from tuberculosis, he instructs his wife to cease Nat's education and assign him to work as a farmhand.
+As an adult, Nat continues to toil in the cotton fields while also preaching and reading Scripture for his fellow slaves.
 Samuel Turner, Benjamin's son, inherits ownership of the plantation.
-During a slave auction, Nat is immediately smitten by one of the female slaves for sale, Cherry.
-He convinces Samuel to buy her as a wedding gift for Catherine Turner, Samuel's sister.
-Nat and Cherry fall in love, marry, and conceive a daughter.

-Since the economic situation in the South has turned and prices for crops are poor, many slave owners have problems feeding their slaves and fear revolts.
-Reverend Walthall makes Samuel an offer: several plantation owners will pay good money if Samuel will travel to their farms with Nat and have Nat preach to the slaves to pacify them and convince them that the Bible requests them to endure their situations.
-Samuel, needing the money, reluctantly agrees.
-During their visits, Nat and Samuel witness emaciated and desperate slaves and, in some locations, horrifying treatment of the slaves by their owners.
+During a slave auction, Nat becomes enamored of Cherry, a female slave up for sale.
+He persuades Samuel to purchase her as a wedding gift for Samuel's sister, Catherine Turner.
+Nat and Cherry fall in love, marry, and have a daughter.
+Due to the deteriorating economic conditions in the South and the poor crop prices, many slave owners struggle to feed their slaves and fear potential revolts.
+Reverend Walthall proposes an arrangement to Samuel: if Samuel travels with Nat to various plantations, where Nat can preach to the slaves, they will receive substantial compensation from other plantation owners.
+The intention is to pacify the slaves and convince them that the Bible justifies their endurance of their circumstances.
+Samuel, in need of money, reluctantly agrees.

-When his grandmother dies, Nat decides that he will rise up against the slaveholders.
-He holds a secret night meeting with some trusted fellow slaves, among them one boy from another plantation, and prepares them for the uprising.
-He also talks with Cherry, who still has not recovered from the beating, about the uprising and she gives him her blessing.
+During their visits to different plantations, Nat and Samuel witness emaciated and desperate slaves, as well as instances of appalling mistreatment by their owners.
+After baptizing a white convict (released from prison but banned from white churches due to his pedophilia), Nat is severely beaten and Samuel terminates Nat's itinerant preaching.
+Following the death of his grandmother, Nat resolves to rebel against the slaveholders.
+He holds a clandestine meeting with a select group of trusted fellow slaves, including a fellow slave whose wife was raped by one of Samuel's guests, a boy from another plantation, and others, and prepares them for the uprising.
+Nat also confides in Cherry, who is still recovering from a severe beating, seeking her approval for the planned revolt.

-During the night, Nat and a fellow slave enter the house of their owners and kill Samuel and the manager.
-They then ask the other slaves of the plantation to follow them, which most of them do.
-During the night, they take over several other plantations and kill the slave owners.
-During one of the takeovers, they notice that the boy has disappeared.
-A short time later, they are attacked by a group of white men who had been alerted by the boy, and they have to retreat.

-In the morning, they enter the town of Jerusalem to loot it for weapons.
-They are confronted by a group of white men, again led by Cobb, but they manage to defeat the group, with Nat personally stabbing Cobb to death.
-But when they enter the arsenal, they notice that it is empty.
-They are immediately ambushed by soldiers who kill every slave except for Nat, who flees.
+Under cover of darkness, Nat and a fellow slave enter their owners' house and kill Samuel and the manager (rescuing a young black slave girl from his bed).
+They then rally the other slaves on the plantation, and most of them join their cause.
+Throughout the night, they seize control of several other plantations, killing the slave owners.
+During one takeover, they realize that the boy has gone missing.
+Shortly afterward, they are ambushed by a group of white men, alerted by the boy, and are forced to retreat.
+The next morning, they march into the town of Jerusalem to procure weapons.
+They encounter another group of white men, led by Cobb once again, but manage to overcome them, with Nat personally killing Cobb.
+However, their hopes are shattered upon discovering an empty arsenal.
+They are swiftly attacked by soldiers, resulting in the death of every slave except Nat, who escapes.